-Track 2 - Advance a PFS: In parallel and overlapping with completing the PEA, work is underway to advance the Project towards completion of an independent PFS, scheduled for completion in the second half of 2013.
-This work includes Phase 2 drilling to convert remaining inferred mineral resources to higher levels of confidence, to fully define the limits of these deposits, as will further metallurgical work plus additional engineering and other studies, beyond that being used in the PEA.
+Track 2 - Advance an updated PEA or a PFS: In parallel and overlapping with completion of the PEA, work has been ongoing to advance the Project towards completion of an independent updated PEA or PFS that further optimizes the Project, which study is scheduled for completion in the second half of 2013, based on recommendations contained in the PEA.
+This work includes Phase 2 drilling to convert remaining inferred mineral resources to higher levels of confidence, to fully define the limits of these deposits, as well as further metallurgical work, engineering and other studies, beyond that being used in the PEA.